kyr0/turbo-hybrid-astro-on-vercel/README.md

 ## Stats

 - No cache (Vercel): Builds in 40s
-- With cache (Vercel): FULL TURBO: 6s, one package or app affected:
+- With cache (Vercel): FULL TURBO: 6s, one package or app affected: 34s (of which 24s is `yarn install`...)
+- Locally, full build: 5.05s (on a Apple M1 Max machine/2021)

+#

 ## Spike result